 It takes about half an hour or so to assemble and is easiest when you’ve got a partner to help you out.
-The manufacturer includes a 2-year limited warrant on the Del-Amo.
+The manufacturer includes a 2-year limited warranty on the Del-Amo.
 It has a weight capacity of about 500 pounds for seating.

 7. The Lawson by Birch Lane: the Best Looking (and Waterproof) Storage Solution

 Love that wicker look!
 The Lawson is made out of resin and is pretty darn waterproof for safe storage of your outdoor supplies.

 8. Lancaster Eucalyptus Storage Box: the Best Affordable Wooden Option

 Attractive and affordably priced, the Lancaster Eucalyptus is a dandy of a deck box.
-It wouldn’t be out of place indoors in the lounge, your bedroom, or foyer thanks to the handsome construction and wood.
+It wouldn’t be out of place indoors in the lounge, your bedroom, or the foyer thanks to the handsome construction and wood.
 It’s not intended for sitting on, but it makes up for that with great durability.

-The dimensions on this cap out at about 49” long so it limits some of your storage options, but it’s still great for just about whatever you need that’ll fit.
+The dimensions on this cap out at about 49 inches long so it limits your available storage options to some extent, but it’s still great for just about whatever you need that’ll fit.
 It weighs a good amount by itself (almost 50 pounds) so it might be tough for some people to move it on their own.

 The only issue reviewers have with this deck box is that it isn’t very waterproof.
 The bottom portion has space for insects or mice to make their way in, but sealing the box and making it waterproof is an easy job!
-You won’t find a better priced wooden deck box out, it’s worth this minor inconvenience!
+You won’t find a better priced wooden deck box out there, so it’s worth this minor inconvenience!